Dhar01/dhar01.github.io/content/about.md

 ---
 title: "👨‍💻 The mind behind.."
+layout: post
-date: 2022-02-19T11:30:03+00:00
+date: 2022-02-19
+ShowBreadCrumbs: false
+showToc: false
-showToc: true
+hideMeta: true
 TocOpen: false
 draft: false
 ---
-# 👋 Hey, I'm Loknath Dhar

-A backend developer passionate about writing codes for humans and machines, building efficient, scalable systems.
+I'm Loknath Dhar, a backend developer passionate about writing codes for humans and machines, building efficient, scalable systems.
 With a background in DevOps and living in the home with Linux, I love optimizing infrastructure and backend performance.

 I enjoy exploring system design, databases, and API design.